RafaySystems/brave/README.md

 `brave` can be configured to fire up a cloud instance and launch Virtualbox vms and a network on this cloud instance, where vms are able to communicate on same layer2 network and also reach the Internet.
 This infrastructure setup can be used for any number of use cases well beyond EKSA Bare Metal Kubernetes cluster provisioning.

-In this manner `brave` can truly be used as a generic `Bare Metal Replication And Virtualization Environment`.
-Refer to [VM management, debugging and advanced usage section](#vm-management-debugging-and-advanced-usage) for how to ssh to virtualbox vms and get a look under the hood for adapting `brave` for your use case.
+In this manner `b.r.a.v.e` can truly be used as a generic `Bare Metal Replication And Virtualization Environment`.
+Refer to [VM management, debugging and advanced usage section](#vm-management-debugging-and-advanced-usage) for how to ssh to virtualbox vms and get a look under the hood for adapting `b.r.a.v.e` for your use case.

 To enable this behaviour, set `infrastructure_provider` to `aws`, `oci` or `infra_exists` and set `cluster_provisioner` as `none`.